 - A.1.
+General.
 This code applies to farm milk tanks on the premises of producers when these are used, or are to be used, for the commercial measurement of milk. - A.2.
+Exceptions.
 This code does not apply to tanks mounted on highway vehicles. - A.3.
-See also Sec.
-1.10; General Code requirements.
+Additional Code Requirements.
+In addition to the requirements of this code, Farm Milk Tanks shall meet the requirements of Section 1.10.
+General Code.

 - S.1.
 Components.
-A farm milk tank, whether stationary or portable, shall be considered suitable for commercial use only when it comprises: - (a) a vessel, whether or not it is equipped with means for cooling its contents: - (b) means for reading the level of liquid in the tank, such as a removable gauge rod or surface gauge; and - (c) a chart for converting level-of-liquid readings to volume.
+A farm milk tank, whether stationary or portable, shall be considered suitable for commercial use only when it comprises: - (a) a vessel, whether or not it is equipped with means for cooling its contents; - (b) a means for reading the level of liquid in the tank, such as a removable gauge rod or surface gauge; and - (c) a chart for converting level-of-liquid readings to volume.